-Julia brings more than ten years experience working with homeless and street-involved youth and adults, and a deep understanding and concern for those who live on the margins of our society.
-She is a single mother to a wonderful little boy, who keeps her very busy and is growing up too quickly.
+Julia brings more than fifteen years experience working with homeless and street-involved youth and adults, and a deep understanding and concern for those who live on the margins of our society.
+She is a single mother to a wonderful young man.
 Julia lives and works in Ottawa, Ontario.

 Julia graduated from Queen’s University in 1997 with a Bachelor of Science (honours) in Biology and Psychology.